-(Note 1) Ways to invest in Mainland China :
+(Note 1) Ways to invest in Mainland China:

 - 1. Indirect investment in Mainland China company through the company established in a third region. - 2.
-Indirect investment in Mainland China company through Mainland China company. - (Note 2) The amount of the net income (losses) and the investee company carrying value as of December 31, 2022 were recognized by the investment through subsidiaries established in a third region or Mainland China. - (Note 3) The financial statements of the investee company were audited by the Company auditor. - (Note 4) Translated using the ending rate on December 31, 2022, which was USD : NTD = 1 : 30.708. - (Note 5) According to the "Principles for the Review of Investment or Technical Joint Venture in Mainland China", cumulative investments into the Mainland shall not exceed 60% of the investor's net worth or consolidated net worth, whichever is higher or NTD 80 million dollars.
-In addition, the amount of capital increase from earnings does not account for account for account and China. - (Note 6) Of which USD 1,000,000 was the investment in the dissolved subsidiary at Hangzhou.
-Due to operating losses, the investment has been completely lost and cannot be remitted; Of which USD 757,756 was the investment in the dissolved subsidiary at Zhejiang. - (Note 7) The Company increased investment in WIBJ, one of the subsidiaries in Mainland China, by USD 11,000,000 through WIBI, a subsidiary established in a third region, wherein the investment had been authorized by Investment Commission, MOEA.
-However, the Company restructured the investment through WIHH acquiring 100% shareholdings in WIBJ via stock exchange from WIBI in the 3rd quarter of 2021. - (Note 8) QT, in which the Company indirectly invested, had completed the cancellation of its business registration and liquidation in the 4th quarter of 2021.
-The said investment capital amounting to USD 2,778.40, which entitled the Company to a full ownership of the entity, had been remitted to WIBI in January 2022. - (Note 9) As of December 31, 2022 and 2021, WIBJ increased its capital of CNY 88,113 thousand and CNY 188,000 thousand from retained earnings based on the resolutions approved during its board meetings held on January 12, 2022 and October 4, 2022, resulting in its share capital to increased from CNY 111,887 thousand to CNY 200,000 thousand and CNY 200,000 thousand to CNY 388,000 thousand, respectively.

-3. Significant transactions
+Indirect investment in Mainland China company through Mainland China company. - (Note 2) The amount of the net income (losses) and the investee company carrying value as of December 31, 2023 were recognized by the investment through subsidiaries established in a third region or Mainland China. - (Note 3) The financial statements of the investee company were audited by the Company auditor. - (Note 4) Translated using the ending rate on December 31, 2023, which was USD : NTD = 1 : 30.735. - (Note 5) According to the "Principles for the Review of Investment or Technical Joint Venture in Mainland China", cumulative investments into the Mainland shall not exceed 60% of the investor's net worth or consolidated net worth, whichever is higher or NTD 80 million dollars.
+In addition, the amount of capital increase from earnings does not account for accumulated investment in Mainland China. - (Note 6) USD 1,000,000 of the total amount had been invested in the dissolved subsidiary at Hangzhou due to its operating losses, wherein the investment amount can no longer be retrieved; moreover, USD 757,756 and USD 73,600 of the total amounts had been invested in the dissolved subsidiaries at Zhejiang and Shanghai, respectively. - (Note 7) WIBJ increased its capital of CNY 88,113 thousand and CNY 188,000 thousand from retained earnings based on the resolutions approved during its board meetings held on January 12, 2022 and October 4, 2022, resulting in its share capital to increase from CNY 111,887 thousand to CNY 200,000 thousand to CNY 388,000 thousand, respectively. - (Note 8) On November 7, 2023, the Company's Board of Directors approved WIBJ to participate in the cash capital increase its subsidiary, WIWZ, amounting to CNY 60,000 thousand.
+Thereafter, the paid in capital of WIWZ increased from CNY 150,000 thousand to CNY 210,000 thousand. - 3.
+Significant transactions

-For the year ended December 31, 2022, the significant inter-company transactions with the subsidiary in mainland China, which were eliminated in the preparation of consolidated financial statements, are disclosed in "Information on significant transactions".
+For the year ended December 31, 2023, the significant transactions of the entities in Mainland China are disclosed in "Information on significant transactions".